Written by Rose Souders

 - Your preferred social media scheduler – your company size, features needed, and budget are going to determine which tool is right for you.
 Here are a few of our recommendations if you’re in the market: Buffer (good for a beginner), Agorapulse (our favorite all in one tool! much more robust), and Iconosquare (specifically for Instagram).
 Have questions about the tools?
 We’ve used all of these.
 Feel free to reach out to ask!

 - Pocket – a free browser extension, app, and tool that allows you to save articles and any URL for later use.
 This saves you time when creating content because you already have a pool of relevant articles stored away!

 You might also want to consider:

 - Facebook News Feed Eradicator – a browser extension that when activated, eliminates your Facebook feed from sight.
 I always keep this tool activated on my computers so that when I have to log in to check notifications or write content, I don’t get distracted by what my friends are posting.
 On a plus note, it gives you a fun quote in place of your feed.

 - Chrome Eyedropper Extension – Google Chrome browser extension that allows you to pick out the color hex codes for anything on the web.
 This is super helpful when you’re trying to match colors on social media graphics in Canva.
 It will save you a lot of guesswork.
 Get it!

 Now onto the regular ongoing work!

-> Fortunately, if you already have your editorial calendar completed for the month, you don’t have to start from scratch.
-Each week when you sit down to write your content, you can review your editorial calendar, then use it to finesse the thought in to a final post and schedule to Buffer.
-Your graphics will be created in Canva, posts scheduled in Buffer, and ads scheduled in your Facebook for Business Ad Manager.
+Fortunately, if you already have your editorial calendar completed for the month, you don’t have to start from scratch.
+Each week when you sit down to write your content, you can review your editorial calendar, then use it to finesse the thought into a final post and schedule it.
+Your graphics will be created in Canva, posts scheduled in your scheduling tool, and ads scheduled in your Facebook for Business Ad Manager.

-> But that’s not it…
+But that’s not it…